Cambrian Railways: Creation of the Cambrian Railways: 1864

-The Cambrian Railways Company was created on 25 July 1864 when the Cambrian Railways Act of Parliament received Royal Assent.
+The Cambrian Railways Company was created on 25 July 1864 when the Cambrian Railways Act 1864 (27 & 28 Vict. c. cclxii) received royal assent.
 The company was formed by amalgamating most of the railway companies in mid Wales: the Oswestry and Newtown Railway, the Llanidloes and Newtown Railway, the Newtown and Machynlleth Railway and the Oswestry, Ellesmere and Whitchurch Railway.
 The shareholders of these constituent companies became the shareholders in the new Cambrian Railways Company.
 The Aberystwith and Welsh Coast Railway was not included in the amalgamation because it was still under construction.
 In all, the new company had lines totalling 97+1/4 mi in length.

 As well as incorporating existing railways, the new company had agreements to share traffic with the Mid-Wales Railway, the Manchester and Milford Railway and the Great Western Railway.
 This allowed it to control the transportation of goods and passengers across mid Wales.